How to Get a Google Penalty Using Affiliate Links (And How to Recover)

 I've already proven that you can undo Google penalties.
 If you've got one, you'll want to make sure you're following Google's best practices with your SEO optimization.
 Many times you can undo a Google penalty by fixing what's wrong with your site.

 Also, if you have any thoughts or questions, please leave a comment below.
-I look forward to the discussion.
+I look forward to the discussion with other website owners.